An accurate measure of the size of dark matter halos using the size of galaxies: Introduction

-Observed disc galaxies follow the relation $R_1\propto M_\star^{1/3}$ over several order of magnitudes in stellar mass.
-A similar relation has been proposed for neutral hydrogen by \citet{Broeils1997}: the mass--size relation for neutral hydrogen is $M_{\text{H\,\textsc{i}}}\propto D_{\text{H}\,\textsc{i}}^{2}$, where $D_{\text{H}\,\textsc{i}}$ is the diameter of the neutral hydrogen disc of spiral galaxies. \citet{Wang2016}, using the observations of 500 galaxies, showed that this correlation holds tight irrespectively of galaxy luminosity, fraction of neutral gas and morphology, with a scatter of also $0.06\dex$.
-This points to the non-trivial interplay of gas accretion, efficiency of star formation and stellar feedback in maintaining the two mass--size relations over several orders of magnitude in stellar mass.
+Observed disc galaxies follow the relation $R_1\propto M_\star^{1/3}$ over several orders of magnitude in stellar mass.
+A similar relation has been proposed for neutral hydrogen by \citet{Broeils1997}.
+The mass--size relation for neutral hydrogen is $M_{\text{H\,\textsc{i}}}\propto D_{\text{H}\,\textsc{i}}^{2}$, where $D_{\text{H}\,\textsc{i}}$ is the diameter of the neutral hydrogen disc of a spiral galaxy. \citet{Wang2016}, using observations of 500 galaxies, showed that this correlation holds irrespective of galaxy luminosity, fraction of neutral gas, and morphology, with a scatter of $0.06\dex$.
+This points to the non-trivial interplay of gas accretion, star formation efficiency, and stellar feedback in maintaining the two mass--size relations over several orders of magnitude in stellar mass.